vollate/SUSTech-CS323-SPL-Compiler/Phase2.md

 - [ ] Type 14: accessing an undefined structure member
 - [x] Type 15: redefine the same structure type
 - [x] Type 16: use struct without define or declare
+- [ ] Type 17: unmatching type on both sides of logic operation (only int can do logic operation)
+- [ ] Type 18: unmatching type on both sides of compare operation (only int/float/char can do compare operation)

 ## Test Cases status
 - [ ] test_2_r01.spl